Best things to do in Tokyo: A 2026 travel guide

 Ueno Park

-While the cultural institutions and museums charge an entry fee, the park’s beautiful green spaces are free to explore.
+While the cultural institutions and museums charge an entry fee, the beautiful green spaces in the Ueno Park are free to explore.

 Ueno Park features scenic ponds, walking paths, and vibrant blossoms in the spring.
 It’s especially popular for hanami, or flower viewing, and is beautifully maintained for visitors.